sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * Woot!
 Step 2 is done

 ### Step 3: cut and paste lua code into your neovim init.vim or init.lua
-* **IMPORTANT:** if you still have code left over from my first tutorial, shit can all of it
+* **IMPORTANT:** if you still have code left over from my first tutorial, delete it and replace it with the code below
+    * The mappings are mostly the same
+    * very different setting needed for Page Navigator and COQ
 * If you use `init.lua` for your neovim confguration file, you can drop the code below directly into it
 * If you use `init.vim` for your configuration file:
     * Open `init.vim`